Opening Hours: 8.30 am - 6.30 pm

 Monday-Friday (Mornings only)

-Groups of up to 10 for £5 per person.
+Groups welcome (minimum number of 6 and a maximum of 10) for £5 per person.

 Booking prior to your visit is essential.